Han Drijver

-Johan ("Han") Frederik Drijver (11 March 1927 in Eindhoven – 10 October 1986 in Vlaardingen) was a Dutch field hockey player who competed in the 1948 Summer Olympics and the 1952 Summer Olympics.
+Johan Frederik "Han" Drijver (11 March 1927 in Eindhoven – 10 October 1986 in Vlaardingen) was a Dutch field hockey player who competed in the 1948 Summer Olympics and the 1952 Summer Olympics.

 In the 1948 Summer Olympics, he was a member of the Dutch field hockey team, which won the bronze medal.
 He played all seven matches as a back.

 Four years later, he won the silver medal as part of the Dutch team at the 1952 Summer Olympics.
 He played all three matches as a back.